 A start event can be configured with a receive message trigger to kick off a process via an incoming integration.
 Similarly, receive message events can be configured to handle incoming integrations after a process has been kicked off.
 Messages can come into the process either through a JMS bus or E-mail via Secure Message Transfer Protocol (SMTP).

 JMS authentication is configured during installation setup.
 If JMS is properly setup, no further authentication steps are needed by the Designer.
 This is not an Appian username/password.
-Rather it is specific to the JMS provider in the application sever.
+Rather it is specific to the JMS provider in the application server.
 For more information, see Working with the Java Messaging Service

 In order to send or receive e-mails in Appian, a mail server must be set up.
 This is done by the system administrator.